curious-containers/curious-containers.github.io/_pages/faq.md

 toc_label: "Table of Contents"
 ---

 If you have another **question** please open an [issue on Github](https://github.com/curious-containers/curious-containers/issues).
-Please not that we only accept issues in the [meta project](https://github.com/curious-containers/curious-containers).
+Please note that we only accept issues in the [meta project](https://github.com/curious-containers/curious-containers).

 ## What is the purpose of the Curious Containers project?